 A number of scientific studies suggest that chondroitin may be an effective treatment for osteoarthritis (OA).
 OA is a type of arthritis characterized by the breakdown and eventual loss of cartilage, either due to injury or to normal wear and tear.
 It commonly occurs as people age.
 In some studies, chondroitin supplements have decreased the pain of OA.
-Not all studies are positive, though, and several have not shown any positive effect from taking chondroitin.
-It's not clear why the studies have different findings, and experts disagree on whether chondroitin is helpful in treating OA.
+Not all studies are positive, though, and several have not shown any beneficial effect from taking chondroitin.
+It is not clear why the studies have different findings, and experts disagree on whether chondroitin is helpful in treating OA.

 In the past, some researchers thought chondroitin may actually slow progression of the disease, unlike other current medical treatments for OA.
 (Many people take either acetaminophen or nonsteroidal anti-inflammatory drugs, such as ibuprofen and naproxen, for OA pain).
-But so far studies have not shown conclusively that chondroitin helps repair or grow new cartilage, or stops cartilage from being further damaged.
+So far studies have not shown conclusively that chondroitin helps repair or grow new cartilage, or stops cartilage from being further damaged.
 Chondroitin is often taken with glucosamine, another supplement that has been studied along with chondroitin for OA.
 Like chondroitin, glucosamine also has conflicting results.

-Results from several well designed scientific studies suggest that chondroitin supplements may be an effective treatment for OA, particularly OA of the knee or hip, though one recent review of several studies found no benefit from use of chondroitin alone.
+Results from several well-designed scientific studies suggest that chondroitin supplements may be an effective treatment for OA, particularly OA of the knee or hip, though one recent review of several studies found no benefit from use of chondroitin alone.
 In general, findings from these studies suggest that chondroitin:

 - Reduces OA pain

 - Improves functional status of people with hip or knee OA

 - Provides relief from OA symptoms for up to 3 months after treatment is stopped